J1nwenWang/j1nwenwang.github.io/pages/5_news.md

 ## News

 ---
+* My two papers " Software Availability Protection in Cyber-Physical Systems" and "Secure Information Embedding in Forensic 3D Fingerprinting" are to be appeared in  [Security'2025](https://www.usenix.org/conference/usenixsecurity25)!

 * I am invited to serve on the TPC of USENIX VehiclesSec 2025!

 * Our paper "Adapbox: Adaptive sandboxing in medical systems with ebpf" was accepted by [AACD'2024](https://aacd24.github.io).
 Congratulations to Sinyin!